-Even The Word Prostitution Has Ancient Origins
+Even The Word Has Ancient Origins

-In The Ancient World, Prostitution Was A Complex System
+It Was A Complex System

-At the bottom end of the Greek sexual spectrum were the πόρναι (pornai), who were rented out by pimps and generally forced to give them most of their earnings.
+At the bottom end of the Greek spectrum were the πόρναι (pornai), who were rented out by pimps and generally forced to give them most of their earnings.
 These women were almost always slaves and often originated from foreign lands which made them, in the eyes of the Greek, barbarians.
-These prostitutes were largely looked down upon by their society.
+These courtesans were largely looked down upon by their society.

 At the other end of the scale were the ἑταιραι (hetaerae), whom we would today consider escorts.
-These women, whose title literally meant ‘companion’, served more than just a sexual purpose: they were often educated, skilled or erudite women who were paid as much for their company as for their bodies.
+These women, whose title literally meant ‘companion’, served more than just a physical purpose: they were often educated, skilled or erudite women who were paid as much for their company as for their bodies.
 It was not considered at all disreputable for even the most prominent statesman to employ the services of a ἑταιρη.
 In fact, it was rumored that the famous speech made by Athenian statesman Pericles had been drafted for him by his companion, Aspasia.

-Prostitution Even Played A Role In Religious Ceremonies
+It Even Played A Role In Religious Ceremonies

 Same Sex Prostitution Was Also Abundant In Ancient Greece And Rome

-Although the lines are blurred when it comes to these types of relationships, it is absolutely certain that there were male prostitutes in the ancient world.
+Although the lines are blurred when it comes to these types of relationships, it is absolutely certain that there were male courtesans in the ancient world.
 Like their female counterparts, these boys and men generally had a lower social status, but worked quite openly and without scandal.
-In a remarkable rags-to-riches story, the philosopher Phaedo of Elis had been captured as a slave in his youth and forced into prostitution, before meeting Socrates, who helped to secure his release from slavery and welcomed him into the ranks of Athens’ intellectual elite.
+In a remarkable rags-to-riches story, the philosopher Phaedo of Elis had been captured as a slave in his youth and forced into harlotry, before meeting Socrates, who helped to secure his release from slavery and welcomed him into the ranks of Athens’ intellectual elite.

-Prostitutes Also Featured In Classical Drama And Literature
+Courtesans Also Featured In Classical Drama And Literature